NativeScript/docs-v7/getting-started/chapter-6.md

 Congratulations!

+> **TIP**:
-> **TIP**: If you're curious about how NativeScript makes it possible to directly invoke iOS and Android APIs, you can read about [“How NativeScript Works”](http://developer.telerik.com/featured/nativescript-works/) on our blog.
+> * If you're curious about how NativeScript makes it possible to directly invoke iOS and Android APIs, you can read about [“How NativeScript Works”](http://developer.telerik.com/featured/nativescript-works/) on our blog.
+> * Remember that the [Groceries app's master branch](https://github.com/NativeScript/sample-Groceries) has the final state of this tutorial.
+Feel free to refer back to it at any time.